-Working tirelessly in conjunction with Zoomin, BigData Boutique was able to deliver the new
+BigData Boutique was able to deliver the new platform, live in production, despite several

-decisions, they then wrote the code to our timeframes and exactly as we needed”
+wrote the code to our timeframes and exactly as we needed.”

 Whilst the global pandemic was changing timelines across the world, it didn’t hamper BigData